gguney/barista/README.md

 ### License

-Konnex is licensed under the MIT License - see the `LICENSE` file for details
+Barista is licensed under the MIT License - see the `LICENSE` file for details